8.1 Pixel and Overlay Data, and Related Data Elements

 HEVC/H.265 Main 10 Profile / Level 5.1 Main tier is designed for the compression of 4:2:0 video formats up to 4k at 60 frames per second with a bit depth of 10 bits.
 DICOM provides a mechanism for supporting the use of HEVC/H.265 Image Compression through the Encapsulated Format.
 Annex A defines a Fragmentable Encapsulated Transfer Syntax that references the HEVC/H.265 Standard.

-The use of the DICOM Encapsulated Format to support HEVC/H.265 compressed pixel data requires that the Data Elements that are related to the Pixel Data encoding (e.g., Photometric Interpretation, Samples per Pixel, Planar Configuration, Bits Allocated, Bits Stored, High Bit, Pixel Representation, Rows, Columns, etc.) shall contain Values that are consistent with the characteristics of the compressed data stream, with some specific exceptions noted here.
+The use of the DICOM Encapsulated Format to support HEVC/H.265 compressed Pixel Data requires that the Data Elements that are related to the Pixel Data encoding (e.g., Photometric Interpretation, Samples per Pixel, Planar Configuration, Bits Allocated, Bits Stored, High Bit, Pixel Representation, Rows, Columns, etc.) shall contain Values that are consistent with the characteristics of the compressed data stream, with some specific exceptions noted here.
 The Pixel Data characteristics included in the HEVC/H.265 bit stream shall be used to decode the compressed data stream.

 Note